Privacy Policy

 The personal information we may collect includes but is not limited to name, address, date of birth, gender, family contact details, emergency contact details, authorised nominee details, parents’ occupations, cultural background, home language, religious beliefs, payment details, child care benefit information, Medicare number, immunisation records, medical information and medical management plans, photos of children and information about children’s strengths, interests, preferences and needs, including special needs.

-If we are unable to collect necessary personal information, we may be unable to enrol a child at our Service.
+If we are unable to collect reasonably necessary personal information, we may be unable to enrol a child at our Service or permit you to work for us.

 Privacy